EndPointCorp/end-point-blog/2026/03/why-ai-extractor-fails-on-msg-emails-and-how-to-fix-decoding.md

 Log these fields per message:

-- source file
+- Source file
-- content source used (HTML or plain text)
+- Content source used (HTML or plain text)
-- encoding hint found
+- Whether encoding hint was found
-- codec selected
+- Selected codec
-- fallback used or not
+- Whether fallback was used
-- decode result (success, fallback, manual review, fail)
+- Result of decoding (success, fallback, manual review, fail)

 With this, “random extraction quality” turns into a clear ingestion signal.

-### Final takeaway

-If your `.msg` extraction quality looks inconsistent, check input integrity before touching prompts or model settings.

-Upstream data integrity is often the hidden cause of downstream AI errors.

-In my case, the highest-leverage fix was simple:

-- decode with the right charset hint
-- decode strictly
-- avoid silent replacement on critical paths

-Small change, big reliability gain.